Bilal Mohammed

-He is a member of Qatar national football team since 2003.
-He scored the goal that won Qatar the golden medal for the 2006 Asian Games against Iraq in the final game which ended 1–0.

 Career

-Mohammed started his footballing career in the youth team of Al Gharafa at the age of 10.
-He was coached by the youth coach of Al Gharafa, Zamalek star Ali Khalil.
+Mohammed started his footballing career in the youth team of Al Gharrafa at the age of 10.
 He went on to make his senior team debut against Qatar SC in 2003.
 He also made his debut for the Qatar national team in 2003, in a friendly against Algeria in France.

 He earned his 100th cap against Malaysia on 19 November 2013.